Kaggle/kaggle-api/documentation/tutorials.md

         ```bash
         kaggle datasets list -s iris
         ```
     *   This command will list datasets matching your search query.
-Note the dataset's "ref" (e.g., `uciml/iris`) which you'll use for downloading.
+Note the dataset's "id" (e.g., `uciml/iris`) which you'll use for downloading.

 2.  **Choose a Dataset and Create a Directory.**
-    *   For this tutorial, we'll use the classic "Iris" dataset, which has the ref `uciml/iris`.
+    *   For this tutorial, we'll use the classic "Iris" dataset, which has the id `uciml/iris`.
     *   Create a new directory for your dataset and navigate into it:
         ```bash
         mkdir iris-dataset-analysis